KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions-Article.md

 ## How to create a custom action handler

-You can create a custom action handler to customize certain actions, and to handle actions that don't have default actions, like ``KeyboardAction/image``.
+You can create a custom ``KeyboardActionHandler`` to customize how certain actions are handled, and to handle actions that don't have any default handling, like ``KeyboardAction/image``.

 You can implement ``KeyboardActionHandler`` from scratch, or inherit and customize the ``KeyboardAction/StandardHandler``.
 For instance, here's a custom action handler that inherits ``KeyboardAction/StandardHandler`` and prints when space is pressed: